libdynd/libdynd/docs/ndarray.md

 The default string dtype for dynd is parameterized by its encoding and is variable-length.
-This is handled by having a memory block reference in the string's metadata, and the primary string data itself being a pair of pointers to the beginning and one past the end of the string.
+This is handled by having a memory block reference in the string's arrmeta, and the primary string data itself being a pair of pointers to the beginning and one past the end of the string.
 For an example, here's how a single Python string converts to an nd::array:

     >>> a = nd.array("This is a string")
     >>> nd.debug_repr(a)
     ------ array
-     address: 00000000004DA8C0
+     address: 00000000003FAE30
      refcount: 1
      type:
-      pointer: 0000000000508EA0
+      pointer: 00000000004154C0
       type: string
-     metadata:
+     arrmeta:
       flags: 5 (read_access immutable )
-      type-specific metadata:
+      type-specific arrmeta:
-       string metadata
+       string arrmeta
         ------ NULL memory block
      data:
-       pointer: 00000000004DA8F8
+       pointer: 00000000003FAE68
        reference: 0000000000000000 (embedded in array memory)
     ------

-What you will notice here is that the memory block inside of the string metadata is NULL, as is the data reference at the nd::array level.
+What you will notice here is that the memory block inside of the string arrmeta is NULL, as is the data reference at the nd::array level.
 This is because a larger amount of memory was allocated for the nd::array, and the space at the end was used for the string, to minimize the number of memory allocations.
 Both of the NULL